josteinstraume/adv-ml-final-project/README.md

 # adv-ml-final-project
 Deadline The deadline for the final project code is 11:59 pm, Dec 08.
-Please submit a zip file including all your code and a README file including explanations of your project and instructions on how to run your code.
-If you have pushed your project (code and README) to GitHub, it is also allowed to submit the GitHub link of your project.
-Note that code must be properly commented.
-Code will be graded based on both reproductivity and neatness including clear comments.
-For group projects, only one member of each team needs to submit on Canvas and please comment your team member's name when making submission.